CDC recommends shorter COVID isolation, quarantine for all

 The quarantine rules are for people who were in close contact with an infected person but not infected themselves.

-For quarantine, the clock starts the day someone is alerted that they may have been exposed to the virus.
+For quarantine, the clock starts the day someone is alerted to they may have been exposed to the virus.

 Previously, the CDC said people who were not fully vaccinated and who came in close contact with an infected person should stay home for at least 10 days.